 You will need a European adaptor.

-Generally, you will be free in the afternoons from 14:30 onwards.
+Generally, you will be free in the afternoons from 13:30 on wards.
 You will also have weekends free to do things around the volunteer opportunities.

 - Take a sightseeing bus of Barcelona visiting special landmarks such as the Sagrada Familia church, Gaudi’s Park Guell or the Gothic cathedral